-Today, we are presenting you with some interesting facts about Brahma, Vishnu, and Shiva, the Hindu Trinity or Trimurti.
+Today, we present you with some interesting facts about Brahma, Vishnu, and Shiva, the Hindu Trinity or Trimurti.

-Lord Brahma is the creator of the entire universe but less popular trinity god in the modern-day world.
-He had five heads, however, one head was cut off by Lord Shiva, and the other heads represent many aspects of Hinduism, such as the four Vedas, the yugas, and the four varnas.
-Quite peaceful – he does not hold any weapon in his hands, but he holds a book, rosary, and other attributes of wisdom.
+Lord Brahma is the creator of the entire universe but the less popular trinity god in the modern-day world.
+He had five heads; however, one head was cut off by Lord Shiva, and the other heads represent many aspects of Hinduism, such as the four Vedas, the yugas, and the four varnas.
+He is quite peaceful – he does not hold any weapon in his hands, but he holds a book, rosary, and other attributes of wisdom.

 Lord Brahma Facts

 Statues, reliefs, and drawings depict Brahma in red, with a beard, four faces and bodies, and eight arms.
 He lives on the top of Mount Meru, located in the center of the world, and rides on a swan.